PrefectHQ/server/deploy/README.md

 - Pulumi cloud provider settings (e.g. region) are under the name of the provider, e.g. `gcp`.

+#### Choosing components

+By default, all of the components will be deployed.
+Each component can be disabled allowing you to configure your own instead.

+*This is still experimental and there may be conflicts with your existing infrastructure.*

 ### Deploying

 Run `pulumi up` to deploy the infrastructure and services, you will be prompted for confirmation before anything is created.